wilburc/wilburc.github.io/_portfolio/ankishare.md

 ## Research & Requirements

-We started with research, which involved getting to know both the **users*** and the **Anki software** that we would be building for, to better understand their pain-points as well as their contexts.
+We started with research, which involved getting to know both the **users*** and the **Anki software** that we would be building for, to better understand their pain-points and context.

 **Our client specified that this application would be limited to students of the U.C.
 Irvine School of Medicine.*

 ### Anki Software
-We downloaded the Anki desktop/mobile applications, and found some decks to play around with.
+As we had never used Anki software before, we downloaded the Anki desktop/mobile applications, and found some decks to play around with.

 - Anki software included on every incoming student’s iPad
 - Anki decks must be added to a user’s library from the *desktop* app, and are synced to devices from there (similar to putting songs on your iPod via iTunes back in the day)